 Best First Aid Essential Oils

-Check out these 8 essential oils I like to have available with my first aid supplies, you can even fill up mini vials in an oil case to leave in your kit with other things like bandaids, gauze, ace wraps, tweezers, thermometer, etc. You can buy the mini case with vials here.
+Check out these 8 essential oils I like to have available with my first aid supplies, you can even fill up mini vials in an oil case to leave in your kit with other things like bandaids, gauze, ace wraps, tweezers, thermometer, etc.

 This list of essential oils is particularly great if you are new to essential oils because they are also great starter oils for beginners as well.

 Lavender is like the swiss army knives of essential oils because it can be used for so many different ailments.
 Pain, skin issues, stress, and sleep are just a handful of things you’ll be glad you have lavender for.

 Essential Oil Tip: Mix with aloe vera gel and apply to sunburn for a cooling, soothing effect.

 Peppermint is a cooling essential oil that has a great affinity for the respiratory system, where it can promote open airways.
 It also helps decrease muscle, head, and join tension, and can help boost energy throughout the day.

 - Hot Flashes